Gruemirë: Name

 It is named after the settlement of Gruemirë which in turn takes its name from the legend of "Good women" which traditionally is translated good-mirë: women-grua (grue from dialect) and had its home territory in Gruemira.
 Gruemira is first mentioned in the cadaster of Venetian Shkodra in 1416.
 Traditionally, in Albanological research it has been seen as compound of grua (woman) and mirë (good).
 Another theory based in the rendering of the toponym in the defter of Scutari in 1485 as Kuruemira proposes an etymology as a compound of krua (well) + mirë (good).
 The people of the fis and the village of Gruemirë are called Gruemiras.

 Legend

-The legend of "Good women"—Once upon a time on a small cottage was only one well far away from there.
-A women went to the well to fill water.
-She had a long and tired road to do.
-Near her house it was a man (Trim-brave) passing there that was thirsty and asked the women for water.
-She didn't hesitate to complete his request, even she had to go back and take water again.
-From that time the settlement is called "The Good Women- Gruemirë", referring to all women on that cottage.
+The legend of "Good women"—Once upon a time, a small cottage was only one well away from there.
+A women went to the well.
+She had a long road home.
+Near her house a passing man (Trim-brave) was thirsty and asked the women for water.
+She helped and had to go back and take water again.
+From that time the settlement is called "The Good Women- Gruemirë", referring to all women from that cottage.